 - Copy the script below and paste to the new script file.

-The current compatible Azure PowerShell module version for Azure Stack is 1.2.10.
+The current compatible Azure PowerShell module version for Azure Stack is 1.2.11 for the user operations.
 It’s different from the latest version of Azure PowerShell.
 This difference impacts storage services operation:

 The return value format of